Custom Orthotics vs OTC (Over-the-Counter) Insoles

 There are a variety of OTC insoles sold commercially at pharmacies, retail stores, and sports equipment and running stores.
 These are mass produced and can come in differing levels of support.

-- Generic and do not fit all foot types
+- Generic – do not fit all foot types

-- Lifespan of 6 months to 1 year, depending on usage
+- A lifespan of 6 months – 1 year

-When looking to get custom orthotics, an appointment is usually needed with a foot care specialist, such as a Canadian Certified Pedorthist.
-Typically, a biomechanical assessment and gait analysis test are done, and a 3D cast of the foot will be taken to manufacture the custom orthotics.
+Next, they will take a 3D cast of the foot so they can manufacture the custom orthotics.
 They are made from raw materials, and turnaround time can take at least a week to two depending on the establishment.

 - More expensive

 Over time, your custom orthotics will experience some general wear and tear.
 Often, you can replace top covers for a fee if the shell is still supportive and appropriate to wear.
-Top cover durability depends on the actual materials used, and also on the activity that the orthotics are used for.
-Check out how Kintec orthotics are made.
+Top cover durability depends on the actual materials, and also on the activity you wear your orthotics for.

 Most extended health benefit programs cover for custom orthotics, not OTC insoles.
 It is always best to give your insurance a call to get more details on your coverage if you are looking to submit a claim.
-A doctor’s prescription may also be required to submit a claim.
+You may also require a doctor’s prescription to submit a claim.